ariovistus/aurelia-mask/README.md

     ...
 ```

-If you have 1.2 or later you can just reference the package:
+If you have 1.2 or later (and aren't using webpack) you can just reference the package:

 ```html
 <require from="aurelia-mask"></require>